for a more sensical society

 ________________________________________________________________________________________________________________________

 'FREE SPEECH': Let's keep what we mean by "free speech" as simple as possible, although it can get complicated.
-It is illegal to say certain things in a certain way: https://www.uscourts.gov/about-federal-courts/educational-resources/about-educational-outreach/activity-resources/what-does-free-speech-mean That said, free speech has always been under attack by those who don't agree with what others have to say... by claiming that it is hate speech, disinformation, and misinformation... regardless of the facts.
+It is illegal to say certain things in a certain way, such as "fire!" in a crowded theater, unless there really is a fire.
+Or to deliberately and maliciously libel someone.
+That said, free speech has always been under attack by those who don't agree with what others have to say, lately by claiming that it is hate speech, disinformation, and misinformation... regardless of the facts.
 It should be unconstitutional to ban people from social media, public events, financial institutions, stores, events, etc. that constitute the "public square", just because those in control don't agree with what others have to say... as happened to many conservative and anti-COVID-mandate activists (including myself) during the Biden Administration.
-Moreover, government should help promote 'free speech' by publishing "comment sections" that the public can view on the home pages of public officials and government departments.
-They can provide one comment section for those who want to go "on the record", plus an anonymous comment section.
+Moreover, government should help promote 'free speech' by publishing "comment sections" on their home and departments webpages, for those who want to go "on the record", which keeps out the crazies largely contained and elevates the discussion.
 In addition, every neighborhood should have a physical bulletin board (or telephone pole) that the public could use, so that the public is not entirely reliant on electronic communications. ________________________________________________________________________________________________________________________

-TIME TO END LAST MINUTE 'OMNIBUS' BILLS: Both the public and our political representatives must have the time to read, understand, and react to the matters on which our representatives will vote.
-And each bill should stand on its own, rather than omnibus bills that are packed with too many unrelated issues, lumping good bills in with bad ones.
-PROTOCOLS FOR POLITICAL CANDIDATES: We've got to take the money completely out of the election process, particularly foreign money.
+________________________________________________________________________________________________________________________ PUBLIC CAMPAIGN FINANCING & OUTREACH: We've got to take the money completely out of the election process, particularly foreign money.
 However, due to the Citizen's United decision etc., it will take an Act of Congress to fix it.
-Ideally, before any election, the government should pay for and require: 1) 3 televised debates for candidates (the last one being a week before the election), 2) 3 televised press conferences when candidates must answer reporters questions, 3) provide candidates a free campaign website to fill with their own content, and 4) mail out a list of questions with the candidates' replies, so that voters can know where the candidates stand on the issues.
-These protocols can help guard against electing to office candidates who may be physically, mentally, or emotionally unfit for office. ________________________________________________________________________________________________________________________
+Regardless of what happens with that, here are some political campaign suggestions.
+Before any election, the government could make available the following: 1) Three televised debates for candidates, the last one being a week before the election, 2) Three 'town hall' meetings so that ordinary citizens can meet and ask questions of candidates in a public and televised setting, 3) Provide candidates 3 free mail-outs and one free campaign website to fill with their own content, and 4) Mail out a list of questions with the candidates' replies, so that voters can know where the candidates stand on the issues and can be held accountable if they break their promises.
+These protocols will, hopefully, help guard against electing to office candidates who may be physically, mentally, or emotionally unfit for office.

 ________________________________________________________________________________________________________________________ ADDITIONAL ISSUES: